YashsTiwari/expense-tracker-react/README.md

-# Getting Started with Create React App
+# Expense Tracker

+This is a simple expense tracker application build using React.

+## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: